RailForLess/railforless/README.md

 find countless threads discussing this same limitation of Amtrak's website.
 This problem was the catalyst for Amsnag&mdash;a now defunct Amtrak scraping service.
-The service stopped working after Amtrak updated their website to the more complex, Javascript-heavy site it is today.
+The service stopped working after Amtrak updated their website to the more complex, JavaScript-heavy site it is today.
 My goal when developing this site was to restore as much of Amsnag's original functionality as possible.